Prag8855/aab/content/guides/an-honest-review-of-degiro.md

 ### Customer support

-You still need write emails and make phone calls for some operations.
+You must still write emails and make phone calls for some operations.
 For example, if you want to change your bank details, [you must email their customer service](https://www.degiro.de/helpcenter/faq/geld-berweisen/983#371/wie-kann-ich-mein-referenzkonto-ndern).

 If you enter your password wrong too many times, you must call them to unlock your account.